btbristow/bookstore-management-api/docs/reference/books.md

 ---
 layout: page
 ---
-# Books endpoint
+# Books

-Use the `books` endpoint when building UI components that enable users to manage their store inventories.
-For example, build a feature that gets a list of books in stock.
-Or, add a form where users add new books from a delivery.
+Use the `books` endpoint when building UI components for store inventory management.
+For example, build a feature that gets a [list of books](../tutorials/get-store-inventory.md) in stock.
+Or, add a form where users add new books received in a delivery.

 ## Request

-To call the `books` endpoint with cURL, use `curl -X GET {server_url}{port}/books`.
+To call the `books` endpoint with curl, use `curl -X GET {server_url}{port}/books`.

 ## Response